London lifestyle & travels with kids and babies

-December approaching slowly but surely – judging by the number of parties, glamorous invites, street lights and Xmas related characters, very indulgent lunches and bubbles fuelled evenings.
+December in London can be quite hectic and the festive season ia approaching slowly but surely – judging by the number of parties, glamorous invites, street lights and Xmas related characters, very indulgent lunches and bubbles fuelled evenings.
 London spoils us all culturally, visually and ultimately holistically.

 And what better way to commence festive celebrations than with Kew Gardens?
 Their Christmas trail is pure magic and joy, a festival of lights and colours so gracefully projected and integrated into the gorgeous vast royal gardens.